-Credit card balance transfers can be a great way to tackle stubborn credit card balances that do not seem to decrease due to high-interest rates.
-Not only can a credit card balance transfer save you money, but it can also help you pay off your debt faster.
+Credit card balance transfers is moving your credit card debt from its current account to a new account, usually with a lower interest rate.
+Not only can a balance transfer save you money, but it can also help you pay off your debt faster.

 So, what is a credit card balance transfer?
 Keep reading to find out!

 - Pros of a credit card balance transfer

 - Cons of a credit card balance transfer

 - Balance transfer fees

 - How much could you save?